Professor Jason Ralph

 The literature on the International Criminal Court (ICC) has been dominated by legal texts.
 This is the first single authored book length project to address the issues raised by the ICC from an International Relations perspective.
 It addresses this shortcoming of the IR literature with an in-depth empirical analysis of the Court and American opposition to it.
 The book also explicitly addresses significant theoretical questions in the study of international society, which have been given a high profile in the International Relations community thanks mainly to the reconvening of “the English School” by Barry Buzan and Richard Little.
 The book develops the English School research agenda by using its theoretical framework to analyse recent developments in the field of international criminal justice.
 It offers a concise definition of ‘world society’, which helps to resolve a longstanding problem of English School theory.
 America’s opposition to the ICC has exposed key characteristics of America’s political identity.
 The book discusses these at length and thus makes an important contribution to the contemporary debate on the nature of American power.
 Finally, the war on terrorism has had a major impact on the US approach to international law and international humanitarian law.
 Making use of the documentary evidence released after the Abu Ghraib scandal, the book examines how these policy debates, the subsequent scandal and the 2004 Supreme Court decision influences the future debate on the ICC.

-‘The Responsibility to Protect and the rise of China: Lessons from Australia’s role as a ‘pragmatic’ norm entrepreneur’, International Relations of the Asia-Pacific, 17.1 (2017), 35-65,
+‘The responsibility to protect and the rise of China: Lessons from Australia's role as a 'pragmatic' norm entrepreneur’, International Relations of the Asia-Pacific, 17.1 (2017), 35-65,

 DOI: 10.1093/irap/lcw002, Repository URL: http://eprints.whiterose.ac.uk/95961/

-The purpose of this article is to explore the development of a norm that emerged during a period of unqualified American hegemony - the Responsibility to Protect (R2P) - and, to ask what the rise of China means for R2P norm entrepreneurs like Australia.
+© The Author 2016.
+The purpose of this article is to explore the development of a norm that emerged during a period of unqualified American hegemony - the Responsibility to Protect (R2P) - and to ask what the rise of China means for R2P norm entrepreneurs like Australia.
 It argues that by underpinning great power identity claims, which are instantiated by the assertion of normative positions occasionally at odds with liberal states, the rise of China has helped to highlight the contested nature of the R2P norm, in particular the license it notionally gives to the pursuit of externally imposed regime change.
-Drawing an innovative combination of critical constructivism and philosophical pragmatism the paper argues that liberal states can better promote R2P in this increasingly pluralist international order by adopting a pragmatic approach to norm diffusion.
-This balances the demands of a dialogue that is sensitive to Chinese concerns with the defense of the substantive core of the norm, human protection.
-It is further argued that Australia’s geopolitical position to Chinese power and an embedded identity narrative of Australia as a ‘middle power’ demonstrates a potential to act as a pragmatic norm entrepreneur.
-Indeed, Australia’s recent activity on the UN Security Council can be characterized in these terms.
+Drawing on an innovative combination of critical constructivism and philosophical pragmatism the paper argues that liberal states can better promote R2P in this increasingly pluralist international order by adopting a pragmatic approach to norm diffusion.
+This balances the demands of a dialog that is sensitive to Chinese concerns with the defense of the substantive core of the norm, human protection.
+It is further argued that Australia's geopolitical position to Chinese power and an embedded identity narrative of Australia as a 'middle power' demonstrates a potential to act as a pragmatic norm entrepreneur.
+Indeed, Australia's recent activity on the UN Security Council can be characterized in these terms.

 ‘A special responsibility to protect: The UK, Australia and the Rise of Islamic State’, International Affairs, 91.4 (2015), 709-723,